 What is Type 1 diabetes?

-Who gets Type 1 diabetes?
+Who does Type 1 diabetes affect?

 How common is Type 1 diabetes?

 Type 1 diabetes is relatively common.
 In the United States, approximately 1.24 million people live with Type 1 diabetes, and that number is expected to grow to five million by 2050.

 Type 1 diabetes is one of the most common chronic diseases that affect children in the United States, though adults can be diagnosed with the disease as well.

 What are the symptoms of Type 1 diabetes?

 Symptoms of Type 1 diabetes typically start mild and get progressively worse or more intense, which could happen over several days, weeks or months.
 This is because your pancreas makes less and less insulin.